Atrix256/df_serialize/README.md

 file.
 You can add more basic types by following the patterns there, either in that file, or in your own files.
 The Header.h should be included before the schemas and Footer.h should be included after the schemas.

+JSON Reading

+All fields are optional.
+Unrecognized fields are ignored.
+Enum values are read as strings.

+JSON Writing

+Only fields that are not the default value are written out.
+Enum values are written as strings.
+Trailing commas are generated, but hopefully that is ok, as rapidjson allows you to specify that trailing commas are ok.
+White space (indentation) is written out.

 **MakeEqualityTest.h**

 This makes == and != operators for all the types